ekaputra07/ionic-parse-todo/README.md

 Parse Todo
 ===========

-A simple todo app powered by [Ionic Framework](http://ionicframework.com/getting-started/) and [Parse](https://www.parse.com/) data storage.
+A simple todo app powered by [Ionic Framework](http://ionicframework.com/getting-started/) and [Parse](https://www.parse.com/) datastore.

 ## Using this project